-Following its successful debut last year, Blacktown City's Diwali Lights Competition will be held again this November.
+Following another successful round last year, Blacktown City's Diwali Lights Competition will be held again this October.
 People of all backgrounds are encouraged to get involved.

 The ancient Hindu festival of Diwali celebrates the victory of light over darkness, with observers around the world lighting lamps and candles in and around homes and temples.
 These lights are said to help the goddess Lakshmi - goddess of wealth - find her way to homes and businesses.
 Adding to the colour are rangoli artworks on the floors of living rooms and courtyards; these are bright patterns (the most popular being a lotus flower) created from coloured sand, petals, flour or dry rice.